 - GRE/MAT Exam – While the Graduate Record Exam (GRE) is preferred, potential applicants are required to report scores from the GRE or Miller’s Analogy Test (MAT).
 Test scores at or above the 50th percentile on the Verbal and Quantitative Reasoning subscales of the GRE are needed.
 A score at or above the 50th percentile on the MAT is needed.
 Please note that scores submitted for consideration for admission must be less than 5 years old from the applicant’s admission deadline.

-Doctoral students are admitted twice annually.
-Students are encouraged to submit their applications for admission before the deadlines listed below and they should allow several weeks for the Graduate School to process their applications:
+Doctoral students are admitted annually.
+Students are encouraged to submit their applications for admission before the deadline listed below and they should allow a few weeks for the Graduate School to process their applications:

 - Course Prerequisites – Prior to admission, applicants must provide evidence that they have completed courses in the following areas with the following parameters:

 - Special Education Course – Applicants must have taken a special education course with a grade of ‘B’ or better.

 - Graduate Level Statistics Research Course – In addition, if applicants have not taken BER 540 – Quantitative Methods I (Intro Statistical Methods) or an acceptable/pre- approved masters-level equivalent within the last four years with a grade of ‘B’ or better, then if accepted into the doctoral program, students must complete this course before beginning the 12 hour research requirement.